Why Hormones Matter for Sleep in Peri-Menopause and Menopause

 One area often overlooked in sleep conversations is sleep ergonomics.

-As a chiropractor, I frequently see women whose sleep is disturbed not only by hormones but by neck, shoulder or lower back discomfort.
+As a chiropractor, I frequently see women whose sleep is disturbed not only by night sweats,2 but by neck, shoulder or lower back discomfort.
 Poor pillow support can strain the cervical spine and cause subtle muscle tension that disrupts deep sleep.

 For most people, side or back sleeping is preferable.
 A supportive adjustable contoured pillow that maintains neutral neck alignment can significantly reduce overnight strain.
 When the spine is supported properly, the nervous system settles more effectively.